Generic selectors

 Most bars around the vicinity of the ground are normally very crowded and not particularly away fan friendly, so it may as well be an idea to drink in the city centre before moving onto the ground.
 However, The Albion on Broomloan Road by the ground, has been recommended by some away fans.

-Ibrox Stadium is at least a couple of miles away from Glasgow Central and Queens Street Railway Stations.
+Ibrox Stadium is at least a couple of kilometres away from Glasgow Central and Queens Street Railway Stations.
 Either jump in a taxi or proceed down Argyll Street to the St Enoch Underground Station and take the Inner Circle underground train to the ground.
-Ibrox Stadium has its own underground station, only a few minutes walk away.
-The station though gets exceptionally busy after the games.
-Alternatively, there always seems to be a number of buses running by the ground which are heading back into the City Centre,
+Ibrox Stadium has its own underground station, which is only a few minutes’ walk away.

 Official Programme £3